HiddenAndBound/helix/README.md

 - Twist & Shout's efficient memory checking
 - Zero-knowledge features for privacy

-This combination would create a high-performance zkVM suitable for production use while maintaining the simplicity and auditability that makes these protocols attractive.
+This combination would create a high-performance SNARK suitable for production use while maintaining the simplicity and auditability that makes these protocols attractive.

 For detailed technical specifications of the complete vision, see the [comprehensive implementation guide](context/total_plan/spartan-whir-twist-shout-guide.md).